 This is a piece written by Matt Palumbo

-ICO’s raised over $4 billion last year, and while that’s miniscule in comparison to the near $190 billion raised in equity markets through IPOs last year, that doesn’t mean there isn’t cause for concern.
+ICO has raised over $4 billion last year, and while that’s minuscule in comparison to the nearly $190 billion raised in equity markets through IPOs last year, that doesn’t mean there isn’t cause for concern.

 The signs should’ve been clear for investors in those projects, but greed is a blinding drug.
 Every “scam-coin” follows the same “business model;” offering massive discounts to early investors, promising “guaranteed returns,” offering a “blockchain-based” solution to a non-existent problem, and above all, taking actions to maximize short-term coin value – and only short-term value.